25 BEST North Carolina Beaches To Visit (2023)

 Most Outer Banks visitors don’t make it this far down the peninsula, giving you more freedom to roam across the unique beachfront.
 National Wildlife Refuge is home to over 400 bird species, inviting visitors to wander in a natural beach refuge.

-With the Atlantic ocean on one side and the Pamlico Sound on the other, a week spent in Rodanthe allows you to explore it all.
+With the Atlantic Ocean on one side and the Pamlico Sound on the other, a week in Rodanthe allows you to explore it all.

 Holden Beach

 It’s a quick trip from Wilmington, one of the largest metropolitan areas along North Carolina’s coast, so a stay here will ensure you aren’t too far away from the action and delicious Wilmington restaurants.
-For families that want a peaceful place to rest their heads but plenty of enticing options to fill their days with activities, Holden Beach offers it all.
+Holden Beach offers plenty of enticing options for families that want a peaceful place to rest their heads but plenty of enticing options to fill their days with activities.

 Nags Head

-Larger-than-life dunes await your family next door at Jockey’s Ridge State Park.
-Visitors can spend a day wandering through the area that feels like a desert next to the sea.
+Jockey’s Ridge State Park is close to the town and offers some humongous dunes to explore.
+Visitors can spend a day wandering through the area, which feels like a desert next to the sea.

 Cape Lookout